Why The Dixie Chicks Finally Dropped The Dixie

-In light of the recent global uprising against anti-Blackness and racism, the Dixie Chicks have made the major decision to change their name, choosing instead to just be known as The Chicks.
+In light of the recent global uprising against anti-Blackness and racism, the Dixie Chicks have made the big decision to change their name, choosing instead to just be known as The Chicks.

 The country trio debuted in 1989 as a bluegrass group but quickly switched out to a more mainstream country sound, rising to the top of the genre with songs like "Travelin' Soldier" and "Not Ready to Make Nice."
 It didn't take long before Natalie Maines, Emily Strayer, and Martie Maguire were considered some of the most famous country singers in the industry; the group has since won several Country Music Awards, Grammys, and even topped the Billboard charts on multiple occasions.